Grave 91

 When the partnership was dissolved in 1852, the London Gazette described it as ‘Braham Brothers’.
 That partnership is not to be confused with the Braham Brothers of Bath whose name appears on microscopes, slides, and other apparatus - that business was a partnership between George Braham’s sons in the later 1800s.

-From the National Probate Calendar 1866: 5 February.
-The Will of George Isaac Braham late of 6 George-street in the City of Bath Optician deceased who died 20 December 1865 at 6 George- street aforesaid was proved at Bristol by the oaths of Amelia Braham of 6 George-street aforesaid Widow the Relict and Philip Braham of 27 Charlewood Street Pimlico in the County of Middlesex Engineer the Son the Executors.
+From the National Probate Calendar 1866: 5 Feb - The Will of George Isaac Braham late of 6 George-street in the City of Bath Optician deceased who died 20 December 1865 at 6 George- str aforesaid was proved at Bristol by the oaths of Amelia Braham of 6 George-street aforesaid Widow the Relict and Philip Braham of 27 Charlewood Street Pimlico in the County of Middlesex Engineer the Son the Executors.
 Effects under £4,000.

 Children

-James moved to Birmingham with his wife Sarah where he worked as an optician's assistant.
-By 1891 they are living in London where James died in 1920.
+James: James moved to Birmingham with his wife Sarah where he worked as an optician’s assistant.
+By 1891 they were living in London where James died in 1920.

 Census records